patrik-bartak/epoch-pipeline/README.md

 ## GitHub Actions
 GitHub Actions are used to set up a pipeline with `flake8`.
 This is a python linter and static analyzer that checks for more complicated issues, and therefore does not correct them automatically.
-It is not necessary to pass `flake8` analysis for every commit, but it is necessary to pass the pipeline to merge pull requests.
+The `flake8 Lint` action is run for every push, and it is necessary to pass it to merge pull requests.

 This is set up in `.github > workflows > flake8.yaml`